Filing a Mesothelioma Claim in Washington

 State SOLs can also be extremely difficult for the average person to figure out on their own — let alone when a loved one is sick, injured, or dying.

-An experienced Washington mesothelioma lawyer can make sure lawsuits are filed within the state time limit.
+An experienced Washington mesothelioma lawyer can make sure lawsuits are filed within the state’s time limit.

 Victims and their families sometimes miss their SOL window to file a lawsuit.
-However, a Washington mesothelioma lawyer can see if families are still able to access compensation through an asbestos trust fund.
+However, a Washington mesothelioma lawyer can see if families can still access compensation from asbestos trust funds.

 The federal court ordered bankrupt companies involved in the manufacture of asbestos-related products to set aside asbestos trust funds to support all of their victims.
 As such, trust funds do not follow state SOLs.

-The total amount of these trust funds is currently estimated at over $30 Billion.
+The total combined value of all asbestos trust funds is currently estimated at over $30 billion.